Southern Australia Tour Plus • View Itinerary

 This Tour Includes

-16 nights accommodation
+16 nights accomodation

-10 breakfasts, 3 lunches and 5 dinners
+10 breakfasts, 3 lunches and 4 dinners

 Expert tour director

-Activities and excursions as detailed in the itinerary
+Activities and experiences as detailed in the itinerary

-Travel by luxury air conditioned coach
+Travel by luxury, air-conditioned coach

 Flights & More

-With FREEDOM, you can book your Taste of Southern Australia Tour Plus city & touring holiday and flights together, as an ATOL protected package.
+With FREEDOM, you can book your Taste of Southern Australia Tour Plus Perth city & touring holiday and flights together, as an ATOL protected package.
 Our Travel Experts can find the best priced Economy, Premium or Business Class flights for you.

 You can also personalise your holiday.
 Why not add: